Summary

 Evaluate

 Place groups' posters around the room.
-Move to slide 18.
+Display slide 26.
 Make sure each group has three copies of the Lab Safety SDS Poster Rubric.
-Ask students, using the Gallery Walk strategy with their groups, to view a classmate's poster together for three minutes and provide feedback on the rubric.
+Using the Gallery Walk strategy with their groups, have students view a classmate's poster together for three minutes and provide feedback on the rubric.
 Each group should stand at a different poster.
-Once each group has done so, ask students to leave the filled rubric at the base of the poster and rotate to a different poster.
-Repeat the process until all three rubrics have been filled and left with the appropriate posters.
+Explain that once the timer goes off, each group will leave the filled out rubric at the base of the poster and rotate to a different poster.
+Repeat this process until all groups have visited three posters.
+Start the 3 minute timer on the slide.

 Once the Gallery Walk is complete, have students review the feedback from the rubrics and make adjustments to their posters as needed.
-When they are finished, have students use the same rubric to give a summative assessment of their own final product.
+Pass out a clean copy of the Lab Safety SDS Poster Rubric to each group.
+When each group has made their updates, have them use the rubric to give a summative assessment of their own final product.

 Resources